-Sell My House in Probate in Michigan – What Do I Do?
+How to Sell Your House in Probate in Michigan Explained

 Real estate is sold in probate court when the owner of a property passes away.
 If there is no appointed heir when the owner passes, the property is turned over to the courts and then appointed to the closest relative.
 This person is given the title of “executor” and is responsible for the decisions during the process.